dandevri/website/posts/guides/user-guide.md

 * ENTJ, INTJ, and ISTJ are personality types that fit me well.
 * I'm perceptive about systems and strategy.
 I want to understand systems and foresee logical outcomes.
 * I like to organize information and resources and increase knowledge and understanding.
 I reduce all complex things into systems and small tasks.
 * I'm slightly more introverted.
-I prefer alone (individual) time but also engage and express my thoughts and feelings.
+I prefer alone (individual) time (to re-charge) but also engage and express my thoughts and feelings if I feel like I can make a difference.
 * My dominant cognitive style is Intuition.
 I abstractly process information.
 * I'm a thinker, I pursue rational and logical reasoning.
-I believe that every person has the responsibility to take care of himself.
+* I believe that every person has the responsibility to take care of themselves.

 ## Life